rsedxcftvgyhbujnkiqwe/linux-hammer-scripts/README.md

 Parameters:
 ```
+vtf_file.vtf: Path to vtf file.
+Use wildcards to generate vmt for all matching vtfs.
 -s: Optional, Shader type.
 Default is LightmappedGeneric
 -p: Optional, Key Value pair for additional shader parameters.
     -p A B would become "$A" "B" in the vmt.